 Most pipeline for the project is installed in the public right of way.
 There is an exception, where the pipeline tunnels under the Willamette River.
 Read the What to Expect During Construction handout (781 kb, May 2014) for more detailed maps and information about the construction process.

 This update includes construction work in the following areas.
-Scroll down for specific information on each location:

-- Final paving is coming!
+- Final paving begins

 - Iron Mountain Blvd. progress

 - B Ave. storm drain construction starts next week!